What is a mission statement

 Simply put, a mission statement is a short paragraph or sentence that highlights how you’ll achieve your vision.

-Mission is the means to the end (your vision).
+The mission is the means to the end (your vision).

 It’s also a strategic objective for achieving your BHAG (Big, Hairy, Audacious Goals).